iam-veeramalla/aws-devops-zero-to-hero/README.md

 ## Day 24: Create Infrastructure using Terraform

-This day focusses on creating infrastructure using Terraform with real time example.
+This day focuses on creating infrastructure using Terraform with real-time examples.

 **Project:** You'll create a VPC and deploy 2 applications in different availability zones.
 We will also create a load balancer to balance the load between the instances automatically.